ajohnson132490/CS180Project5/README.md

 _public ArrayList\&lt;Profile\&gt; getBetterBookProfiles()_

 This function returns betterBookProfiles.
 Test verifying that it exists, along with verifying it has the correct return type and access modifier.
+Further testing was done manually.

 _public void setBetterBookProfiles(ArrayList\&lt;Profile\&gt; betterBookProfiles)_